Least Squares Normalized Cross Correlation: Least squares NCC framework

-To support inverse~\cite{baker2004lucas} and ESM~\cite{benhimane2004esm} approaches (sec. \ref{sec:jacobian}), we update the warp via a compositional approach~\cite{baker2004lucas}.
-Given a vector of the change in variables $\deltawarp \in \real^{\warpdims}$, which is computed at each iteration of the optimization (see below), the warp is updated as follows:
+The manifold of allowed warp transformations has an intrinsic dimensionality, $\warpdims$, which may be less than the dimensionality of the warp matrix.
+A special update, parametrized by an update vector $\deltawarp \in \real^{\warpdims}$, is therefore required to keep the warp matrix on the manifold.
+Given such an update vector, which is computed at each iteration of the optimization (see below), the warp is updated as follows:

-where $\update : \real^{\warpdims} \rightarrow \real^{\spacedim\times\spacedim}$ converts an update vector into a warp matrix, such that the set of warps is a group~\cite{baker2004lucas}.
-In particular, $\update(\vzero)$ must be the identity matrix, and, due to the projection from 3-d to 2-d in the case of images, the generators of each dimension must have zero trace~\cite{benhimane2004esm}.
-We use the warp update parameterizations